We aim to show how 5G can make Dorset a better place to live, work and visit.

 By showing new ways of deploying mobile connectivity, the uses of 5G and the potential demand in rural communities, we will support the UK5G market to speed up its ability to serve places like rural Dorset.

-5G RuralDorset is running four research and development streams with other supporting projects in parallel.
+5G RuralDorset is running four research and development work projects with other supporting work running in parallel.
 Our main areas of interest are;

 - Future of Food.
 We will be trialling uses of 5G connectivity in agriculture and aquaculture to increase productivity and reduce environmental impact.

 - Rural Business Accelerator.
-A workstream, on the Lulworth Estate, will look to use new mobile services to unlock social and commercial benefits.
+Based on the Lulworth Estate, we will use new mobile services to unlock social and commercial benefits.

-- Coastal Safety Accelerator.
+- Connected Coast.
 Connectivity along the coast can often be poor which hampers emergency response.
-One workstream will focus on improving public coastal safety by increasing access to digital communication services for first responder organisations including the RNLI, Maritime and Coastguard Agency and General Lighthouse Authority.
+This research area will focus on improving public coastal safety by increasing access to digital communication services for first responder organisations such as the RNLI and Maritime & Coastguard Agency as well as the General Lighthouse Authority.